 Title of the module Transformation pathways Module type (Compulsory- or elective) Compulsory Workload of the module in ECTS credit points ECTS Credit points total Total hours (à 60 min.)
-6 150

-Learning Outcomes of the module Knowledge: The integrative module introduces and critically debates concepts and practical applications in societal transformation and transformative development - using perspectives from development, transformation, economics, sociology, and political sciences.
+6 150 Learning Outcomes of the module Knowledge: The integrative module introduces and critically debates concepts and practical applications in societal transformation and transformative development - using perspectives from development, transformation, economics, sociology, and political sciences.
 After completing this module, participants will understand how different disciplines frame social, economic and ecological challenges at local, regional and international level and which leverage points for change they propose and analyse.
 Specifically, they will know how (i)development thinking has evolved from modernization to transformation; (ii) transformation studies seek to understand fundamental shifts in the way societies, economies, and ecosystems function, (iii) economics and sociology of climate solutions propose mitigation and adaptation measures as drivers of transformation and (iv) political sciences analyse governance and social movements.
-Skills: Students will be able to use different lenses to critically analyse proposals for societal transformation and transformative development.
+Students will be able to use different lenses to critically analyse proposals for societal transformation and transformative development.
 Students will strengthen their analytical reading skills, their systemic thinking skills, and their abilities to participate in the transformation and transformative development discourses.
-Professional/vocational competencies: Participants will increase a range of transversal competencies, including abilities to identify and critically process information and to formulate concise lines of argument based on relevant sources.
+Participants will increase a range of transversal competencies, including abilities to identify and critically process information and to formulate concise lines of argument based on relevant sources.
 They will strengthen their interdisciplinary skills by integrating perspectives from various fields such as economics, politics, sociology, development and transformation studies.
-Personal competencies: The module is based on principles of team-based, inverted classroom learning and focuses on collaboration and debate.
-The participants can develop their collaboration and communication skills.
-They will experience that different perspectives, also among the teaching team, require tolerance for uncertainty and ambiguity - which will expand their understanding of science and its role in transformation and transformative development processes.
-Module structure - types of VS Transformative development - 3 ECTS-Credits module course(s) with ECTS credit points SE Economics and sociology of climate solutions - 3 ECTS-Credits (If applicable) Participation requirements for the module
+Skills: Professional/vocational competencies: Personal competencies: The module is based on principles of tea and focuses on collaboration and deba collaboration and communication skill. perspectives, also among the teaching tea ambiguity - which will expand their un transformation and transformative develo is based on principles of team-based, inverted classroom learning on collaboration and debate.
+The participants can develop their and communication skills.
+They will experience that different s, also among the teaching team, require tolerance for uncertainty and which will expand their understanding of science and its role in on and transformative development processes.
+Module structure - types of VS Transformative development - 3 ECTS- Credits credit points SE Economics and sociology of climate so olutions - 3 ECTS-Credits (If applicable) Participation requirements for the module